opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 building learning to rank systems.
-We invite you to watch a talk with [Doug Turnbull and Jason Kowalewski](https://www.youtube.com/watch?v=JqqtWfZQUTU&list=PLq-odUc2x7i-9Nijx-WfoRMoAfHC9XzTt&index=5) where the painful lessons of real Learning to Rank systems are brought out.
+We invite you to watch a talk with [Doug Turnbull and Jason Kowalewski](https://www.youtube.com/watch?v=JqqtWfZQUTU&list=PLq-odUc2x7i-9Nijx-WfoRMoAfHC9XzTt&index=5) where the painful lessons of real learning to rank systems are brought out.

 -   How do you get accurate judgement lists that reflect your users real